letoram/safespaces/README.md

 tracking and control of your head mounted display (HMD).

 This usually requires some kind of adjustments to permissions, as it requires direct access to USB device control.
-When you have that tool working, you need to tell arcan to use it for VR support:
+When you have that tool working, you will want to tell arcan to use it for VR support:

     arcan_db add_appl_kv arcan ext_vr /path/to/arcan_vr

+If you don't, it will still try to find the arcan\_vr binary in the regular bin folders (for system- technical reasons it does not rely on PATH but rather hard priority of usr/local/bin then usr/bin before giving up).

 This tool act as our device control interface, so if there are more sensor devices you want to add, this is where it can be done.
 The idea is that each vr-bridge instance exposes a skeletal model (joints, eyes, ...) that you populate with whatever devices you happen to have.
-These are advertised to the active scripts (safespaces here) which then determine react accordingly by mapping to models, cameras, gesture classifiers and other abstract objects.
+These are advertised to the active scripts (safespaces here) which then react accordingly by mapping to models, cameras, gesture classifiers and other abstract objects.

 ## Device Profile
 There is great variety in how HMD devices work, behave, and what extra controls